-As the world’s least influential Jaguar commentator, I’ve been pointing out Jaguar’s ‘Groundhog Day’ tendencies for some time now.
-Back in 2009, I drew comparison between the newly announced (X351-series) XJ and its distant forebear, the 1961 Mark Ten saloon; the nub of my argument being the new model could not be judged against any prior XJ model, but rather it should be viewed through the prism of its unloved sixties progenitor.
-Some five years on, it pains me to conclude the current XJ is cleaving to the Mark Ten template more faithfully than anticipated; easily as disheartening a commercial failure as Jaguar’s former flagship.
+In 2009, the world’s least influential Jaguar commentator drew comparison between the newly announced (X351-series) XJ and its distant forebear, the 1961 Mark Ten saloon; the nub of my argument being the new model could not be judged against any prior XJ model, but rather it should be viewed through the prism of its unloved sixties progenitor.
+Some five years on, it pains me to conclude the current XJ is cleaving to the Mark Ten template more faithfully than anticipated, easily as disheartening a commercial failure as Jaguar’s former flagship.

 Obviously we cannot ignore the subject of appearance either.
 The current XJ is a car even it’s most ardent adherents will concede doesn’t entirely hang together from every angle.
 Overall, it’s an imposing, dramatic and confident shape, conveying an elegance and visual daring its rivals conclusively lack.
 It also hasn’t aged a jot in five years.
 Nevertheless, those who dislike its appearance absolutely detest it.
 Half way through its career, it’s increasingly difficult to ignore the suggestion that this has harmed it in perhaps the most conservative market sector of all.